SunKissed Lola

 SunKissed Lola is a Filipino rock band formed in Olongapo, Zambales, Philippines in 2021.
-The group consists of Dan Ombao (lead vocals, guitar), Alvin Serito (lead vocals, acoustic guitar), Laura Lacbain (lead vocals), Danj Quimson (bass guitar), Genson Viloria (drums), and Rodnie Resos (keyboards).
+The group consists of Dan Ombao (lead vocals, guitar), Alvin Serito (lead vocals, guitar), Laura Lacbain (lead vocals), Danj Quimson (bass guitar), and Genson Viloria (drums).
+Originally a sextet, Rodnie Resos (keyboards) left the band in 2025.

 The band gained prominence with the success of their single "Pasilyo" (Aisle), breaking records in Spotify Philippines and Billboard Philippines Songs as one of the most successful OPM songs in the streaming era.

 History

 On July 27, 2019, Dan Ombao finished as the third runner-up on the first season of the reality singing competition Idol Philippines, behind winner Zephanie Dimaranan.
 After the show, Ombao pursued a solo career as he continued his music scholarship at University of the Philippines Diliman.
 On September 19, 2021, Alvin Serito placed third overall on the wildcard round of Wishcovery Originals by Wish 107.5, ranking first for YouTube views.